-Non-tenured regular faculty members will be evaluated through a comprehensive evaluation process in their third and fifth year of service prior to the tenure consideration in their seventh year of service.
+Tenure-track faculty members will be evaluated through a comprehensive evaluation process in their fourth year of service prior to the tenure consideration in their mandatory review year.

-Tenured faculty members will be reviewed through the comprehensive process every six years post tenure.
-Additionally, they will be reviewed by their Deans/Directors at least every three years.
+Tenured faculty members will be reviewed through the post-tenure review process every five years post tenure.
+Additionally, they will be reviewed by their deans/directors at least every three years.